 MYP: Middle Years Programme

-San Fernando School is a candidate school* for the International Baccalaureate (IB) Primary Years Programme and Middle Years Programme and pursuing authorization as an IB World School.
+The School San Fernando is an applicant * school for the Primary Years Program and the International Baccalaureate (IB) Middle Years Program seeking authorization as an IB World School.

 IB World Schools share a common philosophy—a commitment to improve the teaching and learning of a diverse and inclusive community of students by delivering challenging, high quality programmes of international education that share a powerful vision.**